 Because of the level of risk for the insurer, the minimum age for cover by a taxi insurance policy is often set slightly higher than standard car insurance policies.

-Taxi insurance under 25 can therefore be a little more difficult to find, but it is available from some providers although you may find you pay more.
-You’re likely to find that there is a difference in the minimum age for public hire and private hire taxi insurance cover so if you’re a young taxi driver your options may be limited.
+Insurance under 25 can therefore be a little more difficult to find, but it is available from some providers although you may find you have to pay more.
+You're likely to find that there is a difference in the minimum age for public hire and private hire taxi insurance cover so if you're a young taxi driver your options may be limited.

 You can usually opt to name additional drivers on a policy if you need, although the cost of taxi insurance tends to rise with the number of drivers.
-Any driver taxi insurance is also available which effectively insures the car rather than its drivers.
+Any driver policies are also available which effectively insures the car rather than its drivers.

 Some insurers allow drivers to transfer their existing No Claims Discount across from a personal policy, but not all.
 A taxi insurance comparison will help you find companies that offer discounts for NCDs.